-Any device that has a range that behaves like normal memory, but doesn't participate in PCI's caching protocol, should mark the range as prefetchable.
+Note Any device that has a range that behaves like normal memory, but doesn't participate in PCI's caching protocol, should mark the range as prefetchable.
 A linear frame buffer in a graphics device is an example of a range that should be marked prefetchable.

-Refer to the PCI Local Bus Specification Revision 2.1 sheet for detailed information about the PCI bus.
-Refer to the CompactPCI Bus Specification, 2.0 R2.1 sheet for CompactPCI bus information.
-The contact information to order these specification sheets is given in the Related Documents section on page 13 of this manual.
+Refer to the PCI Local Bus Specification Revision 2.1 for detailed information about PCI bus.
+The contact information to order the PCI Local Bus Specification Revision 2.1 is given on page 11 of this manual.